 Why You’ll Love These Cookies

 - Nutritious Ingredients: Made with simple, wholesome ingredients, these cookies are rich in fiber, vitamins, and minerals.
 Figs provide natural sweetness and essential nutrients, while oats and nuts add protein and healthy fats.
+They are the perfect healthy snack or dessert!

 - Easy to Make: No baking required!
 Just mix your ingredients, shape the cookies, and refrigerate.